-With that in mind, then, you’re going to want to systematically and strategically narrow down your options so that you can be absolutely certain that the marketing channels you utilize provide your company with the maximum amount of reach and exposure.
+With that in mind, then, you’re going to want to systematically and strategically narrow down your options.
+This is to ensure that the marketing channels you utilize provide you with the maximum amount of reach and exposure.

 This is where the Bullseye Framework comes in handy.

-As we alluded to, the Bullseye Framework allows you to determine which marketing channels you should focus on utilizing throughout your various marketing campaigns and initiatives.
+As we alluded to, the Bullseye Framework allows you to determine which marketing channels you should focus on.
+These are the channels you’ll utilize throughout your various marketing campaigns and initiatives.